roman-milk/roman-milk.github.io/susans-story.md

+===

- ****** Susan's Story ****** bydawn1958© The bathroom was eerily quiet.
+The bathroom was eerily quiet.
 She was almost in a trance lathering her legs like any other occasion when she shaved but this time her hand continued until her pelvis was covered with white lotion.
 Her hands were shaking but she slowly put the razor to her skin.
 Stroke after stroke went through her bush and in measly minutes, she witnessed her cleanly shaven cunt.
 Susan washed the excess lather away and she saw how baby-like her pussy area looked.
 Oh my gawd, why did she do it, she wondered?
 But it was too late to undo what had been done?

  Suddenly her deft fingers dipped into her crotch.
 Skillfully, the fingers of her right hand split the red, puffy lips and grabbed the protruding clit.
 Pinching it, she began to roll it back and forth and realized that she was soaked with more than water.
 The slippery juices flooded her pussy and she was able to roll the puffy clit easily in the wetness.
 Quickly, the long finger of her left hand thrust into her waiting hole and Susan began pumping it in and out splashing water all over.
 Her hands moved faster and in seconds her passion reached a volcanic level.